Mark Strong: 1990–1999: Career beginnings

+2007–2014: Villain roles for film

 Despite the persistence of rumours, Strong maintains that he was never offered the part of Anton Chigurh in the 2007 film No Country for Old Men.
 That year he played Pinbacker, the insane captain of Icarus I in Sunshine.
 Also in 2007, he portrayed Prince Septimus, the youngest of the seven Stormhold princes, in Stardust.
 In 2008, he played Nick Calderelli in Miss Pettigrew Lives for a Day, Mannie Miesel in Flashbacks of a Fool, Finn in Babylon A.D., Archy in RocknRolla, and Philipp Bouhler in Good.
 Also in 2008, he portrayed Hani Salaam, the Jordanian intelligence chief and director of the feared GID in Body of Lies, marking his first collaboration with English director Ridley Scott.
 Strong's performance as Hani Salaam earned him a nomination for the London Critics Circle Film Award for Best British Supporting Actor, and his performance was mentioned by several critics, with Scott calling it "a marvel of exotic suavity and cool insinuation" while Ebert "particularly admired" his aura of suave control.

 In 2009, Strong played a lead part in the Channel 4 film Endgame, and he played Lord Blackwood, the main villain, in Sherlock Holmes, who has somehow returned after his execution with a plot to take over the British Empire using an arsenal of dark arts and new technologies.
 It was his third project with director Guy Ritchie.
 He went on to work with Ridley Scott a second time in the 2010 epic adventure film Robin Hood, portraying antagonist Sir Godfrey.
 That year, he also played Frank D'Amico, the head of a criminal organisation, in Kick-Ass.
 Strong says he is drawn to playing antagonists, trying to "understand the purpose of the character" and building a believable individual.